-However, the life cycle plan may also not live up to its promise of giving workers a return higher than they would have gotten under the original Social Security plan.
+However, the life-cycle plan may also not live up to its promise of giving workers a return higher than they would have gotten under the original Social Security plan.
 Any plan that deals with risk by investing more conservatively will tend to lower also the expected return.

-III.
-Methods and Assumptions Underlying the Analysis
+3. Methods and assumptions underlying the analysis

-In this paper I will do a simulation of the returns from such life-cycle personal accounts, using long-term historical data.
+Here I report a simulation of the returns from such life-cycle personal accounts, using longterm historical data.
 Long-term historical data are important to look at, lest our results be over influenced by recent years, for which stock market returns have been very high.
 It is common sense that if we want to assess the returns from a lifetime investing strategy, we should look beyond one or two lifetimes: we need to look at the range of history.

-I will use for this purpose a U. S. data set on U.S. stocks, bonds and money market 1871-2005 that I assembled years ago for my book Market Volatility, 1989, and also used in my book Irrational Exuberance, Princeton University Press, 2005.
+I will use for this purpose a U.S. data set on U.S. stocks, bonds and money market 1871-2005 that I assembled years ago for my book Market Volatility, 1989, and also used in my book Irrational Exuberance, Princeton University Press, 2005.
 In this paper I will use these data both with and without adjustments to returns to reflect international experience.